grindars/batch_actions/README.md

         end
       }

-    # Produces action #do_batch with dispatches batch action to concrete
+    # Produces action #do_batch with dispatches request to concrete
-    # actions if you pass param named as batch action name ("destroy=true"
+    # actions.
+Concrete action is determined by param named as action name
-    # for batch_action :destroy).
-You can change param name which triggers
+    # ("destroy=true" for batch_action :destroy) or by :trigger option value
-    # batch action with :trigger param of batch action.
+    # ("call_destroy=true for batch_action :destroy, trigger: :call_destroy).
     dispatch_action(:do_batch)
   end
 end